Employer Branding

 Who should do employer branding?

-Employer branding is usually carried out professionally by corporate groups.
-But it also makes sense for companies that do not yet have a historically developed employer image.
-A position "at Daimler", for example, promises a lifetime job guarantee, while start-ups and medium-sized companies first have to define themselves as employers so that they stand out positively from the competition.
-Since they often cannot keep up with the high remuneration and additional benefits of the corporations, smaller companies have to focus on other values.
-Flat hierarchies, team spirit and above all personal development play an increasingly important role in the evaluation of employers.
+Employer branding is usually carried out professionally by corporations.
+However, it also makes sense for companies that do not yet have a historically established employer image.
+For example, a position "at Daimler" promises a lifelong job guarantee, while start-ups and medium-sized companies must first define themselves as employers so that they stand out positively from their competitors.
+As they are often unable to keep up with the high remuneration and additional benefits offered by large corporations, smaller companies have to focus on other values.
+Flat hierarchies, team spirit and, above all, personal development are playing an increasingly important role in the evaluation of employers.

 85% of all employees have little or no emotional attachment to their employer.